Publisher’s tribute to Mont of the Mahurangi

 Professor Sir Graham (Mont) Liggins 1926–2010

-First published in print, in the Mahurangi Magazine
+First published in print in 2007, in the Mahurangi Magazine

 Those properties never change hands.